GaoxingAbdullah/gaoxingabdullah.github.io/index.md

 ## About Me

-I am currently a second-year Master's student in Software Engineering at Zhejiang Normal University, where I have the privilege of being mentored and guided by Professor Wang (Robert) Hui.
+I am a final year Master's student in Software Engineering at Zhejiang Normal University, where I have the privilege of being mentored and guided by Professor Wang (Robert) Hui.
 Prior to pursuing my Master's degree, I obtained my Bachelor's in Computer Science from the same university.